roneysco/Fake.br-Corpus/README.md

 ``Monteiro R.A., Santos R.L.S., Pardo T.A.S., de Almeida T.A., Ruiz E.E.S., Vale O.A.
 (2018) Contributions to the Study of Fake News in Portuguese: New Corpus and Automatic Detection Results.
 In: Villavicencio A. et al. (eds) Computational Processing of the Portuguese Language.
 PROPOR 2018.
 Lecture Notes in Computer Science, vol 11122.
 Springer, Cham``

+or

+``Silva, Renato M., Santos R.L.S, Almeida T.A, and Pardo T.A.S.
+(2020) "Towards Automatically Filtering Fake News in Portuguese."
+Expert Systems with Applications, vol 146, p.
+113199.``

 Bibtex:

 	@InProceedings{fakebr:18,